The Twitter Poet of Avon

 Mary was a woman who could trace her long-windedness as linearly as an erection, back to the most crucial exercise of unnecessary human print, “The Doomsday Book.”
 She feared her son was maneuvering into a near-criminal puddle of abbreviated verbal sulkiness.

 She slumped, legs splayed into bunches of skirts, muttering miserably to herself, (wholly in Old English, to her credit), “I will not allow him an eternity of pithiness of verse.”

 But Bill speeds by her determined to stop his life’s drudgery of taxing inventiveness before she can interfere.

-“Romeo and Juliet,” was already redrafting in his mind as a love story that lasts only as long as sassafras chewing gum.
+“Romeo and Juliet” was already rewriting itself in his mind as a love story that lasts only as long as a stick of sassafras chewing gum.

-“Romeo has the scheme, parents will be sorry; R. fucks everything up, big mess, J. The End,” was all it needed to be.
+“Romeo has the scheme, parents will be sorry; R. fucks everything up, big mess, J. is an idiot The End,” was all it needed to be.

-Shakespeare sprints to the Stratford’s Speaker’s Corner to declare the new course for England’s scholarly conversation.
+Shakespeare sprints to Stratford’s Speaker’s Corner to announce the new course for England’s scholarly conversation.

-“Be it known, that if it must be said, I will say it from inside the penitentiary of twenty-six letterings or less, and all carrying a dollop of gruel for authenticity.
-Henceforth to be understood as my gruel tag.”
+“Be it known that if it must be said, I will say it from inside the prison of twenty-six letterings or less.
+And all will carry a dollop of gruel for authenticity.
+Henceforth to be understood as my “gruel tag.”